erichlof/THREE.js-PathTracing-Renderer/README.md

 <br>
 [Bi-Directional Path Tracing comparison Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_Bi-Directional_PathTracer.html) <br>
 <br>
 Rendering spheres, boxes and mathematical shapes is nice, but most modern graphics models are built out of triangles.
-The following demo uses an .obj loader to load an model in .obj format (list of triangles) from disk and then places it in a scene to be path traced.
-As of now it runs too slow for my taste.
+The following demo uses an .obj loader to load a model in .obj format (list of triangles) from disk and then places it in a scene to be path traced.
+As of now, it runs too slow for my taste.
 It still needs a BVH acceleration structure to speed things up greatly (I am currently investigating different approaches on the GPU).
-I am showing this because I wanted to demonstrate the ability of the three.js Path Tracing renderer to load and render a model in one of the most popular model formats ever: <br>
+I am showing this because I wanted to demonstrate the ability of the three.js PathTracing renderer to load and render a model in one of the most popular model formats ever: <br>
 [.OBJ Model Loading Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_OBJModel_Loader.html) <br>
 <br>